Indigenous peoples of California

 Indigenous peoples of California, commonly known as Indigenous Californians or Native Californians, are a diverse group of nations and peoples that are indigenous to the geographic area within the current boundaries of California before and after European colonization.
 There are currently 109 federally recognized tribes in the state and over forty self-identified tribes or tribal bands that have applied for federal recognition.
-California has the second-largest Native American population in the United States.
+According to the 2020 US Census, California has the largest number of Native Americans and the third largest population (by percent) in the United States.

 Most tribes practiced forest gardening or permaculture and controlled burning to ensure the availability of food and medicinal plants as well as ecosystem balance.
 Archeological sites indicate human occupation of California for thousands of years.
 European settlers began exploring their homelands in the late 18th century.
 This began with the arrival of Spanish soldiers and missionaries who established Franciscan missions that instituted an immense rate of death and cultural genocide.

 Following California statehood, a state-enabled policy of elimination was carried out against its aboriginal people known as the California genocide in the establishment of Anglo-American settler colonialism.
 The Native population reached its lowest in the early 20th century while cultural assimilation into white society became imposed through Indian boarding schools.
 Native Californian peoples continue to advocate for their cultures, homelands, sacred sites, and their right to live.

 In the 21st century, language revitalization began among some California tribes.
 The Land Back movement has taken shape in the state with more support to return land to tribes.
 There is a growing recognition by California of Native peoples' environmental knowledge to improve ecosystems and mitigate wildfires.

 Classification

 The traditional homelands of many tribal nations may not conform exactly to the state of California's boundaries.
 Many tribes on the eastern border with Nevada have been classified as Great Basin tribes, while some tribes on the Oregon border are classified as Plateau tribes.
-Tribes in Baja California who do not cross into California are classified as indigenous peoples of Mexico.
+Tribes in Baja California who do not cross into California are classified as Indigenous peoples of Mexico.
 The Kumeyaay nation is split by the Mexico-United States border.